59-6F-73-68-69-72-6F/YT_DOWNLOADER/README.md

     ```
 4.  **FFmpeg**: The core multimedia framework for processing video and audio.
     *   **You must download FFmpeg separately** from the official website: https://ffmpeg.org/download.html
-    *   After downloading, ensure the `ffmpeg` executable is available in your system's PATH.

 ## How to Use